adamaslan/dfl/nu-auth-google.md

 3. Wait for the project to be created (takes a few seconds)
 4. Select your new project from the project dropdown

-### Enable Required APIs

-Google OAuth requires the Google+ API to be enabled:

-1. In the left sidebar, go to "APIs & Services" → "Library"
-2. Search for "Google+ API"
-3. Click on it and press "Enable"

 ### Configure OAuth Consent Screen

 Before creating credentials, you need to configure the consent screen: